friedger/clarity-js-sdk/packages/clarity-tutorials/README-web-ide.md

 The contribution consists of two parts
 - a sharable gitpod configuration for Clarity ([.gitpod.yaml](/.gitpod.yaml) and [.gitpod.Dockerfile](/.gitpod.Dockerfile))
 - a [JsonRcpProvider](/packages/clarity/src/providers/jsonRcp) for the clarity-js-sdk
+- two videos explaining the use of the Web IDE for Clarity and the JsonRpcProvider

 ## gitpod configuration for Clarity
 Gitpod is an open-source Web IDE for github and gitlab repositories.
 The design and functionality is inspired by Visual Studio Code.